jindrichmynarz/dissertation/parts/data_preparation.md

 Aggregated counts of duplicated entities are unreliable, as they count distinct identifiers instead of counting distinct real-world entities, which may be associated with multiple identifiers.
 Data integration promises to improve both completeness and deduplication by the means of entity reconciliation.

 While the goals pursued by public disclosure and aggregation of procurement data are often undermined by insufficient data integration caused by heterogeneity of data provided by diverse contracting authorities, data integration can remedy some of the adverse effects of heterogeneity and fragmentation of procurement data.

+Substantial effort must be spent to extract structured data out of poorly structured Czech public procurement data.